danfinn/whereareyou/README.md

 # whereareyou
-Pinpoints the location of your http request on a map.
+A GO webapp that pinpoints the location of your http request on a map.

 ## Usage
-When run this app listens on port 8080.
+When run this app it listens on port 8080.
 A request to / will check your ```Remote_Addr``` header and map your location from that.
 You can also specify a hostname or IP as a query parameter: